Event planners have more than enough work on their plates, so when it comes to

 - Urge speakers to become engaged socially and post to the timeline: having noticed that, attendees will open up and also start connecting.

-- Place them in high-traffic areas such as registration stands.
-Train staff to inform each visitor about the app and to be able to help to download it.
+- Include the printable promotional materials for the app at your event venue or registration desk.
+Be sure to train staff to inform each visitor about the app and to be able to help to download it.

 - Be sure to use the Social Wall!
 It will create buzz about your app on-site and is an excellent tool to stir up some FOMO (Fear of Missing Out) with those users that have not installed the app.